Career and Education Advisor Certification

 Module 5: Advising a Diverse Workforce; Social Networking; Ethics in Advising

-As a capstone, you will also have the opportunity to exhibit understanding of the skills necessary for providing successful career and education advising that meet the needs of the individual, specific companies or organizations, where appropriate, and the workforce as a whole.
+As a capstone, you will be required to exhibit understanding of the skills necessary for providing successful career and education advising that meet the needs of the individual, specific companies or organizations, where appropriate, and the workforce as a whole.

 This final week provides a separate space and time for presentation of final projects and to review each others’ projects and provide feedback.

 The course is delivered online in a mostly asynchronous manner.
 This means that you can participate by watching presentations, reading content, completing activities, reflecting, writing, and discussing topics with your fellow students in the community forums at a time that is convenient for you.
-There will be options for live interaction with the course facilitator and other participants each module.
-These options are highly recommended but, because we recognize the difficulty in finding times that work with everyone’s schedules, they are not required.
+There will be options for live interaction with the course facilitator and other participants several times during the course.

 Each Module includes the following learning activities: